csimokat/comfyui-secure-setup/README.md

 - Sets up ComfyUI as a **systemd service**
 - Configures **NGINX** as a reverse proxy with HTTP basic auth
 - (Optional) Enables **HTTPS** with automatic renewal via Let's Encrypt
+- Optionally bind-mounts or copies models and custom_nodes from a DigitalOcean volume
+- Backs up `user/default/` folder into the volume

 ---